-- 4 Choose the correct items.
-1 Kate is due to/bound to/sworn to pass her exam this time; she's been studying so hard! - 2 Bey hopes she 'll be lecturing's going to lecture/'s lecturing in a year's time. - 3 It seems that/There seems that/It seems to there's a new person working with James.
+- Choose the correct items. - 1 Kate is due to/bound to/sworn to pass her exam this time; she's been studying so hard! - 2 Bev hopes she 'II be lecturing/'s going to lecture/'s lecturing in a year's time. - there's a new person working with James.